Academy of Osseointegration (Implant Interest Group)

 Dr. Melinda Sanders

-The Pediatric Hematology/Oncology Volunteer Interest Group offers students the opportunity to give back to the community by assisting a population that is experiencing hardship and to learn more about the field of pediatric hematology and oncology.
-Activities include participation in a variety of seminar style events and monthly visits to the Pediatric Hematology/Oncology Outpatient Unit at Connecticut Children's Medical Center to assist in arts and crafts projects with patients in the waiting room, opportunities for shadowing in the Pediatric Hematology/Oncology Outpatient Unit, and an end of the year small group discussion with the group advisor Dr. Kerry Moss and listen to her experience in the field of pediatric hematology/oncology and pediatric palliative and end-of-life care.
+The Pediatric Hematology Oncology Craft interest group offers students the opportunity to give back to the community by assisting a population that is experiencing hardship and to learn more about the field of pediatric hematology and oncology.
+Activities include monthly visits to the Pediatric Hematology/Oncology Outpatient Unit at Connecticut Children's to assist in arts and crafts projects with patients in the waiting room, opportunities for shadowing in the Pediatric Hematology/Oncology Outpatient Unit, and an end of the year small group discussion with the group advisor Dr. Kerry Moss and listen to her experience in the field of pediatric hematology/oncology and pediatric palliative and end-of-life care.

 Dr. Kerry Moss

 The pediatric surgery interest group provides medical students with the opportunity to explore the intersection of pediatrics and surgical specialties.
 We aim to provide students with the resources to develop their interests in surgical subspecialties in a different patient population than is currently offered.
 Our hope is to shine light on the pediatric-specific subtleties of surgery.
 This will occur via research, interactive workshops, shadowing, education, and volunteer opportunities, mainly through Connecticut Children’s.
 Interactive workshops may include suturing practice, SIM center activities, scrub training, and/or OR orientation.
 This club provides a unique networking opportunity through Connecticut Children’s, which consistently ranks nationally as a children’s hospital.
 We believe this group will allow students with a pediatric interest to explore future career paths and make valuable connections.